-In Honors Foundations, students take a series of courses exploring topics from the perspective of two or more disciplines; see Schedule below.
+In Honors Foundations, students complete general education requirements while taking unique and interesting team-taught courses; see Schedule below.
 This sequence of courses lays the foundations for addressing complex human questions and problems from a variety of perspectives and academic disciplines.

 Students who complete Honors Foundations and wish to complete Honors Research Experience are automatically admitted without a formal application.

-Only 40 spots!
-Applications submitted by May 1 have priority over applications submitted after June 1.
+Only 25 spots!
+Applications submitted by December 1 receive priority consideration.

 Honors Foundation Learning Community

-In their first year at SAU, Honors Foundations students take a thematically related series of courses (9 credit hours total) with the same group/cohort of students.
+In their first year at SAU, Honors Foundations students take a series of courses (9 credit hours total) with the same group/cohort of students.
 These are called Learning Communities.

 In these team-taught interdisciplinary courses, students collaborate with each other and their instructors to explore a theme from a variety of perspectives.
 The small class sizes allow students to form connections with each other and their teachers while making connections across different fields of study.